 Life in Strange Times

-You will have to excuse the possible bad grammar and punctuation, I left school with few qualifications, although I have been back to Night School to redo my Essential English with Bucks Adult Learning, so the text should be OK but, if there is something amiss, if the word Doc doesn’t highlight the problem, I’m probably just going to go with it… so apologies there!
+You will have to excuse the possible bad grammar and punctuation.
+I left school with few qualifications, although I have been back to Night School to redo my Essential English.
+This is through Bucks Adult Learning, so the text should be OK.
+If there is something amiss, if the word Doc doesn’t highlight the problem, I’m probably just going to go with it… so apologies there!

 Freedom Wheelchair Skills is still offering training at my location or, if you are unable to travel, your location (subject to there being a suitable venue) during this strange time.
 A full risk assessment is conducted prior the training with the client and if needed the venue letting agent.
 PPE is worn and social distancing measures in place during training to make sure everyone keeps safe.

 To find out more information on training availability, please don’t hesitate to contact me.